Muhammadtalha54/Crypto_Pulse-Mobile-Application-Using-Flutter-and-Rest-Api/README.md

 Add cryptocurrencies to your favorites for easier access.
 -Theme Switching:
 Toggle between light and dark modes using the settings option.
+-wallet screen:
+Displays wallet adress and balace and sending options